 - The requirement to remain loyal to the person for whom he or she is managing money, including not taking advantage of them for their own personal gain or on the opposite side of a transaction unless it is fully disclosed and explained

 - The duty to regularly monitor investments and the underlying performance of investments for fundamental changes in the nature or risks of the holdings

-What happens if a fiduciary breaches the prudent investor rule and you can prove that they purposely took a position that no reasonable person could believe would be safe?
-You can sue for damages and potentially recover some of your losses by winning a court judgment.
+If a fiduciary breaches the prudent investor rule and you can prove that they purposely took a position that no reasonable person could believe would be safe, you can sue for damages.
+This would allow you to potentially recover some of your losses by winning a court judgment.
 The bar is set high so watching your portfolio fall 50% during a time like 2009 isn't going to count.
 You're looking at someone taking your trust, leveraging it with margin debt, and putting 50% your assets in a single speculative biotech company that is awaiting FDA approval for a new wonder drug.